UEFI

 apk update

-Setup additional tools
+Setup additional tools#

-apk add zfs sgdisk wipefs eudev
+apk add zfs zfs-scripts sgdisk wipefs

 modprobe zfs

-Generate /etc/hostid
+Generate /etc/hostid#

 zgenhostid -f 0x00bab10c

-Define disk variables
+Define disk variables#

 For convenience and to reduce the likelihood of errors, set environment variables that refer to the devices that will be configured during the setup.